GRV96/log710_deadlock_algorithms/README_en.md

 type initially allocated to each process.
 Matrix *Request* indicates the number of resources that each process requests from the system.
-The data file provided to deadlock_detector.jar must be conform to the following format, where “xi,j” is a natural integer at coordinates (i, j) in a matrix.
+The data file provided to deadlock_detector.jar must be conform to the following format, where “xi,j” is a natural integer x at coordinates (i, j) in a matrix.

 ```
 Processes: n